 Shelley Pearce in an integrative psychotherapist - licensed marriage and family therapist, adjunct faculty and counselor at Santa Monica College, nonsectarian minister, and a student of contemplative wisdom.
 She has a Bachelor’s degree in Business and a Master’s Degree in Clinical Psychology.

-She integrates a broad spectrum of approaches in her individual and couples therapy that help deepen the relationship to yourself and others in a way that supports healing and deeper fulfillment.
+In her individual and couples therapy, Shelley integrates a broad spectrum of evidence-based approaches that help deepen the relationship to oneself and to others in ways that support healing and deeper fulfillment.

-Shelley’s passion intersects people, spirituality, creativity, wisdom and inspiration.
-Her contributions have led to being honored with Community Leader Of The Year by NEIU 19, the PA state organization servicing three counties and twenty school districts.
-Her direction of programming for the Humanistic Spirituality website led to receiving the Culture Unplugged International Film Festival award for Compassionate Theme.
+Shelley’s passion for helping people intersects with spirituality, creativity, wisdom, and inspiration.
+Her contributions have led to being honored with Community Leader of the Year by NEIU 19, the Pennsylvania state educational organization servicing six counties and twenty school districts.
+Directing the programming for the Humanistic Spirituality website led to the Culture Unplugged International Film Festival award for Compassionate Theme.

-Shelley has a private psychotherapy and consultation practice in Santa Monica, California.
-She practices Mindfulness and other meditation practices, and is inspired by psycho-spiritual paths like Humanistic Spirituality and the Diamond Approach which integrate psychology, spirituality, and deepening the relationship to consciousness in ways that are practical and grounding.
-She regularly attends retreats and workshops for new research and teachings that supplement her work of helping clients reach their goals and support their most important convictions.
+Shelley has a private psychotherapy and consultation practice in Santa Monica.
+She is inspired by the psycho-spiritual approaches Humanistic Spirituality and the Diamond Approach, which integrate psychology, spirituality, and a deepening of the relationship with one’s consciousness in ways that are profound yet practical and grounded.

-The diversity of professional, academic, volunteer, and life experience, and ongoing dedication to seeking a more conscious and compassionate life continually inform and inspire Shelley’s counseling practice.
+The diversity of her professional, academic, volunteer, and life experiences and an ongoing dedication to seeking a more conscious and compassionate life, continually inform and inspire Shelley’s counseling practice.